jez/blog/_posts/2022-05-16-type-aware-rubocop.md

 This would be particularly hard to support, because Sorbet aggressively simplifies the AST from the start to the end of its pipeline.
 The Rubocop AST has something like 100 node types.
-Sorbet immediately converts this into an AST that only has 30 or so node types, then subsequently keeps refining the AST.
+Sorbet immediately simplifies this into an AST that only has 30 or so node types, then subsequently keeps refining the AST until it only has about 15.
 The thing Sorbet type checks looks nothing like the AST that you'd want if you were trying to write a linter, because so much of it has been desugared, rewritten, or simplified.

-Also, at the end of the day, the data structure Sorbet type checks is a **control flow graph** (CFG), not a tree structure!
-This breaks a lot of the assumptions people make about what's possible to do in a linter rule.
+Then finally right before type checking, Sorbet actually abandons the (tree-based) AST, preferring to use a **control flow graph** (CFG) for type checking!
+A CFG is no longer tree-based[^graph], which breaks a lot of the assumptions people make about what's easy and hard to build in a linter rule.

+[^graph]:
+  It's a graph, where nodes are basic blocks and edges are control flow jumps between those blocks.

-_Maybe_ it's possible to take the type-annotated CFG and use it to reconstruct some sort of typed AST, but that sounds brittle and error prone.
+Because Sorbet type checks a CFG only, there's no tree-based structure inside Sorbet that has types. _Maybe_ it's possible to take the type-annotated CFG and use it to reconstruct some sort of typed AST, but that sounds brittle and error prone.

-And finally, Sorbet doesn't associate types with expressions, only types with variables!
-This works because the act of building a CFG assigns all intermediate expressions' result to a variable, but the expression it originally belonged to is discarded.
+And finally, in the CFG Sorbet doesn't associate types with expressions, only types with variables!
+This works because the act of building a CFG assigns all intermediate expressions' results to a variable and then only dealing with variables from then on.

 ### Maybe types for just variables is enough?

 This would likely be somewhat easier to implement, because Sorbet already does maintain environments mapping variables to their types.

-However, these data structures are expensive to maintain and therefore not long-lived.
-Unlike Sorbet's symbol table, which exists indefinitely after creation, the environments that track variable types only last as long as is required to type check a single method.
+However, these data structures are expensive to maintain and therefore not long-lived.[^lsp] Unlike Sorbet's symbol table, which exists indefinitely after creation, the environments that track variable types only last as long as is required to type check a single method.

+[^lsp]:
+  Sorbet's LSP editor integration gets around this by re-typechecking an entire method every time the user hovers over a variable.
+When these hover requests come as (infrequent) requests from the user, this is fine because Sorbet is already initialized.
+  Powering a linter this way would either require that the Sorbet server be initialized for variable type every request (crazy slow), or somehow kept around persistently (brittle).

 Maybe there could be an API like "please give me the type of the variable with this name," but again this would be tricky, because chances are the lint rule author wants to build